gcnnunes/employees-byte-bank/README.md

 # employees-byte-bank
-A project made to practice inheritance, abstract classes, static classes, interfaces...
+A project made in .Net Core to practice inheritance, abstract classes, static classes, interfaces...

 How to run this:
 1) Change the branch to master and download the code.